Benefits and Types of Spray Foam Insulation

-Like open cell spray foam insulation, closed cell spray foam works as an insulator and air barrier.
-Closed cell spray foam is solid and more dense than open cell spray foam.
+Like open cell foam insulation, closed cell insulation works as an insulator and air barrier.
+Closed cell insulation is solid and more dense than open cell spray foam.
 The cells of the bubbles remain intact, which makes the material rigid.
-The closed cell composition and increased density contribute to a higher R-value than that of open cell spray foam.
-Higher density allows closed cell spray foam to contribute to building stability during storms and high winds.
+The closed cell composition and increased density contribute to a higher R-value than that of open cell foam insulation.
+Higher density allows closed cell insulation to contribute to building stability during storms and high winds.

 Spray foam provides both an air sealing and insulating solution and is built to endure more severe weather conditions than fiberglass insulation.
-The investment is worth every penny.
+This makes the cost of spray foam insulation an investment that is worth every penny.
 While spray foam is commonly thought of for new construction, spray foam insulation can be installed in existing homes.

 Contact Foster Insulation for Reliable Spray Foam Insulation